 The Score’s Shane Riordan, Danny Parkins, Matt Spiegel apologize for on-air behavior

-Riordan returned Thursday after being off the air since last Friday for making crude remarks toward a conservative radio host who had defamed him and the station the day before.
+Riordan returned Thursday after being off the air since last Friday for making crude remarks toward conservative radio host Dan Proft, who had insulted him and the station the day before.

 It took a full week, but we finally have clarity on the turmoil at The Score.
 Whether we have closure remains to be seen.